neo-hack/docs/docs/guide/mario-api.md

 # Mario API

-`mario`, or another name `generator`.

 Mario is simple manipulate system based on `gulp`, has similar syntax like `github workflow`.
-You can write and publish a mario package once, and have it work after neo create side project from local or remote.

 ## Create a generator